Looking for the best way to reheat prime rib slices?

 Find out what works best for you and enjoy a second helping of juicy prime rib.

-Supplies You’ll Need for Reheating Prime Rib?
+Supplies You’ll Need To Reheat Cooked Prime Rib?

-The supplies you’ll need to reheat your prime rib will vary slightly depending on the method of reheating you use.
+The supplies you’ll need to reheat your cooked prime rib will vary slightly depending on the method of reheating you use.

 For steaming, you’ll need: